 Green Renos: Don’t Greenwash, Make Meaningful Changes

-Insulation and draft-sealing
+Insulation and Draft-Sealing

 One of the best ways to cut down on energy consumption and to save money is to go for the very best insulation you can afford, like cellulose or Roxul.
-Insulating all walls, the attic and basement will make a huge difference.
+Insulating all walls, the attic, and the basement will make a huge difference.
 Some studies have measured the energy savings at up to 30% by keeping heat where you want it.

 - Hire professionals to come in with a thermal screening camera.
 They’ll be able to pinpoint exactly where your gaps are and plan for the most cost-effective solution to stop the heat leak.